 Hill Tinsley Medal (formerly known as the Research Medal)

 The Hill Tinsley Medal is awarded for outstanding fundamental or applied research in the physical, natural or social sciences published during the year of the award or the preceding three calendar years.
-Applicants will normally be within their first 15 years after graduating PhD as at 1 January 2019, unless career breaks extend this period.
+Applicants will normally be within their first 15 years after graduating PhD as at 1 January of the year in which their application is being considered, unless career breaks extend this period.